kmarkus/rFSM/doc/README.txt

   The first line defines a new toplevel composite state and returns it.
 The root state of an rFSM state machine is always a composite state.
-This permits it to be composed as a substate in a different state machine..
-The =return= statement facilitates reading by tools or other state machines.
+This permits it to be composed as a substate in a different state machine.
+The =return= statement facilitates reading rfsm model files by tools or other state machines.

-  The second and third line define two simple states which are part of the toplevel composite state. =hello= defines an exit function and world an entry function which are called when the state is exited/entered resp.
+  The second and third line define two simple states that are part of the toplevel composite state. =hello= defines an exit function and world an entry function which are called when the state is exited/entered, respectively.

   The next three lines define transition between these states.
 The first is from the initial connector to the =hello= state.
 This transition will be taken the first time the composite state is entered.
-The initial connector, as an exception, need not be defined and will be created automatically.
+The initial connector, as an exception, need not be defined and will be created automatically when referenced from a transition.

   The next transition is from =hello= to =world= and is triggered by the =e_done= event.
 This event is raised internally when a state